octomix/josson/README.md

                   \                     /
                    {}->repeat($V...)->""

-38. Functions work on array and produce an array, such as `concat()`, manipulate on each element.
+39. Some functions work on array and produce an array, such as `concat()`, manipulate on each element.
-    An argument `#` denotes the zero-based array index.

         josson.getNode("items.concat('Item ',#,': [',itemCode,'] ',qty,unit,' x ',name,' <',property.colors.join(','),'>').join('\n')")
         ==>